 For the intrepid campers there are activities like hiking, rock hounding, flower spotting, wildlife viewing, rock climbing, horseback riding, mountain biking, and fishing to keep them occupied in the great outdoors.
 An excellent summer adventure is onboard a float tube on the Owens River.
 Bring your own gear or sign up for guided tours with one of the many adventure services here in town.

-The beauty of a camping vacation in the Eastern Sierra is that whether you’re camping in Buttermilk Country, Bishop Creek Canyon or at Brown’s Town you’re not much more than a 20-minute drive to all the amenities you might need for resupply or assistance in the event of an emergency.
+The beauty of a camping vacation in the Eastern Sierra is that whether you’re camping along Pine Creek, up Bishop Creek Canyon, or at Brown’s Town you’re not much more than a 20-minute drive to all the amenities you might need for resupply or assistance in the event of an emergency.

-Good planning for successful camping is essential and luckily there are numerous retailers and guide services, with knowledgeable and experienced staff, that will help you make the most of your camping vacation.
+Good planning for successful camping is essential.
+Luckily there are numerous retailers and guide services, with knowledgeable and experienced staff, that will help you make the most of your camping vacation.

 Call ahead (760) 873-8405 or stop in at the Bishop Visitors Center at 690 N. Main St. for more information and maps.
 We really know and love our big backyard and want all our guests have safe and happy experiences.
 Visit once.
 Visit often.